 Tip #1: Your son made a LOT of progress with his reading during first grade, and you certainly don't want those gains to be lost over the summer!
 When choosing books that are just right, have your son read aloud the first 2 pages.
 On those first 2 pages, he should be able to read all but about 3 of the words.
 If there are more than 3 tricky words on these two pages, this is a good indication that the book is too hard, and it will frustrate him.
 You'll want to choose a variety of books, of course - some that are too hard but that you can read aloud to him, and some that are just right for your son to read independently.
 Series books are always great.
-I also really recommend checking out some nonfiction books as it's important for your son to spend time reading informational texts.
+I also recommend checking out some nonfiction books as it's important for your son to spend time reading informational texts.
 Here are some fun books:

-Young Cam Jansen and the Baseball Mystery (David Adler)

-Aunt Eater Loves a Mystery (Doug Cushman)

-Fox and His Friends (Edward Marshall)

-Poppleton Has Fun (Cynthia Rylant)

-Shoo, Fly Guy!
-(Ted Arnold)

-Will It Float or Sink?
-(Melissa Stewart)

-The Sun (Melanie Chrismer)

-Sea Turtles (Carol Lindeen)

-Hammerhead Shark (Deborah Nuzzolo)

-Neil Armstrong (Dana Rau)
+Cam Jansen Mystery books or Young Cam Jansen (David Adler) Aunt Eater Loves a Mystery (Doug Cushman) Fox and His Friends (Edward Marshall) Poppleton Has Fun (Cynthia Rylant) Shoo, Fly Guy!
+(Ted Arnold) Will It Float or Sink?
+(Melissa Stewart) The Sun (Melanie Chrismer) Sea Turtles (Carol Lindeen) Hammerhead Shark (Deborah Nuzzolo) Neil Armstrong (Dana Rau) Mr. Popper's Penguins (Florence and Richard Atwater) The Chocolate Touch (Patrick Skene Catling) Stewart Little (E.B.White) Five True Dog Stories (Margaret Davidson) The Boxcar Children (Gertrude Chandler Warner) The Mouse and the Motorcycle (Beverly Cleary)